intangere/Silk/README.md

 <h1>Todo</h1>
 <br>
 <pre>
-  - Ensure secureEval blocks any sort of code injection
+  - [DONE]: Remove the only usage of eval
   - [DONE]: Write actual event handlers instead of bootleg if statements
   - Make messaging yourself possible
   - Username registration rather than one time names